 Content Rules & Restrictions

-Last year, Chinese authorities introduced even tighter restrictions to curtail what the country’s 750 million internet users can and cannot do online:
+Last year, China introduced tighter restrictions to curtail what the country’s 750 million internet users can and cannot do online:

 - Online video services of three popular Chinese media streaming sites was shut down